Have your say

-- By post – Administration team, 98C Blackpole Trading Estate West, Hindlip Lane, Worcester WR3 8TJ
+- by post – Administration team, 98c Blackpole Trading Estate West, Hindlip Lane, Worcester WR3 8TJ

-- By phone – 0118 990 2157 (Monday to Friday between 8.30am and 6pm)
+- by phone – 0118 990 2157 Monday to Friday 8.30am to 6pm

-- By email – firstname.lastname@example.org
+- via email – firstname.lastname@example.org

-You should make your complaint within 12 months of the incident, or within 12 months of the matter coming to your attention.
+Complaints should be made within 12 months of the incident, or within 12 months of the matter coming to your attention.
 This time limit can sometimes be extended as long as it is still possible to investigate your complaint.

-As all patients have a right to confidentiality, if a complaint is received from a patient’s relative, carer or friend, the patient will be contacted and asked to sign a consent form.
-If a patient is under the age of 16, their representative (eg parent) will be asked to sign the consent form.
+All patients have the right to confidentiality, therefore if a complaint is received from a patient’s relative, carer or friend, the patient will be contacted and asked to sign a consent form.
+If a patient is under the age of 16, their representative (e.g. parent or guardian) will be asked to sign the consent form.